mdaemon-technologies/intranet-integration/Readme.md

     "user": @string // the users actual email address }
 ```
-#### User is not authenticated, the user need to changes the password before sign-in
+#### User is not authenticated, the user needs to change the password before sign-in
 ```
   {
     "authed": false,